ramtinJ95/Mywiki/Vim.md

-TODO Need to learn how to create snippets to out inject templates for different types of notes etc. this looks like a good candidate https://github.com/nvimdev/template.nvim

-For changing which key maps to esc when esc does not work in a VM:
+* For changing which key maps to esc when esc does not work in a VM:
 In normal mode do :inoremap jj <esc>

+* Vim built in spelling check usage: z= pops open a suggestions list of spellings, choose with numbers which one you want.
+If misspelling the same word the same way then fix the spelling with z= then do :spellr to fix all the same spelling mistakes in the current buffer